Time Lost is Brain Lost— B.E. F.A.S.T.

 Don’t drive!
 People who arrive in an ambulance get care faster.
 You have a better chance of getting back to normal if you remember to BE FAST and call 9-1-1.

 Spectrum Health Lakeland is proud to have earned the Gold Seal of ApprovalTM for Primary Stroke Centers from The Joint Commission.
-Lakeland Hospital, St. Joseph and Lakeland Hospital, Niles have been certified since 2008.
+Lakeland Medical Center in St. Joseph and Lakeland Hospital, Niles have been certified since 2008.
 This distinction recognizes centers that make exceptional efforts to foster better outcomes for stroke care.

 “Our patients are strongly encouraged to work on stroke prevention with their primary care providers.
 If a stroke does occur, patients should feel secure knowing that the team at Lakeland will provide first rate, nationally recognized stroke care,” explains Robert Ward, III, DO, FACN, Medical Director of the Lakeland Stroke Center.